The White Law Group reviews the regulatory history of Concourse Financial Group (formerly known as Proequities Inc.).

 The FINRA attorneys at the White Law Group can help you with many aspects of the arbitration process including evaluating the merits of your claim and determining whether you have a strong case for arbitration.

 The White Law Group can assist you in drafting a statement of claim that accurately reflects the allegations of fraud and the damages you are seeking.
 They will also represent you at the arbitration hearing, present evidence and make arguments on your behalf.
 They can also negotiate a settlement on your behalf, which may be an option to consider before going to arbitration.
+Keep in mind, FINRA arbitration is generally a faster and less expensive alternative to a traditional court proceeding.

-National Securities Attorneys – the White Law Group
+National Securities Attorneys – The White Law Group

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm dedicated to helping investors in claims in all 50 states against their financial professional or brokerage firm.
-Since the firm launched in 2010, it has handled over 700 FINRA arbitration cases.
+Since the firm launched in 2010, it has handled over 800 FINRA arbitration cases.

 Our firm represents investors in all types of securities related claims, including claims involving stock fraud, broker misrepresentation, churning, unsuitable investments, selling away, and unauthorized trading, among many others.